1. Having trouble logging in by clicking the link at the top right of the page? Click here to be taken to the log in page.

 Negatives; live music and eating out are 2 of my favourite things - an entire year without a concert would have been unthinkable before this.
 So in context considering how much has been lost by so many I don’t have anything to complain about really.

-13. Bob Loblaw Gold Member Gold Member
+13. Jackie Daytona Gold Member Gold Member

 Joined: